TouK/nu-cloud-lab/README.md

 - Node.js (for Node.js implementation) OR
 - Docker (for containerized execution)

+When running directly (without Docker):
+- The consumer requires `cloudflared` to create secure tunnels (The scripts will attempt to install it automatically if missing)

 ### Setting Up the Consumer

 1. Choose your preferred implementation directory (`python/consumer` or `node.js/consumer`)